BR Standard Steam Models 1

 the rebuilt LMS 'Turbomotive', at the Harrow and Wealdstone rail disaster

-in 1952, left an opening for a further class 8P 'Pacific'.
+in 1952, left an opening in the BR loco roster for a further class 8P 'Pacific'.
 So this loco

 was authorized for construction - no.71000 "Duke of Gloucester",